pattern-lab/patternlab-node/packages/docs/src/docs/pattern-pseudo-patterns.md

 ---

-title: Using Pseudo-Patterns | Pattern Lab
+title: Using Pseudo-Patterns
-heading: Using Pseudo-Patterns
+tags:
+  - docs
 ---

 Pseudo-patterns give developers and designers the ability to quickly build multiple unique variants of an existing pattern.
 This feature is especially useful when developing template- and page-style patterns or showing the states of other patterns.